Song, Siliang

 About Me

-My name is Song, Siliang.
-I earned my bachelor degree of biological science in Zhejiang University, China, and is now working as a Ph.D. student in Jianzhi Zhang's lab in University of Michigan.
+My name is Song Siliang (Song is my family name, Siliang is my given name).
+I earned my bachelor's degree of biological science from Chu Kochen Honors College of Zhejiang University, China.
+I am currently working as a Ph.D. student in Jianzhi Zhang's lab in University of Michigan.

-When I was a boy, I was fasinated with insects.
-The extraordinary diversity of morphology and behavior really appeals to me.
-Later in my life, I get intersted in the power that shapes the incredible nature diversity -- Evolution
+In my childhood, I was fasinated by insects.
+The extraordinary diversity of their morphology and behavior really appealed to me.
+Later in life, I became intersted in the forces that shape this incredible nature diversity—evolution

-Apart from genomic evolution study, some of my life goals include:
+Apart from evolutionary studies, some of my life goals include:

-1. Establish a standard global database for all species (especially for insects), which should contains text description, photos, videos, 3d render models, etc. The realistic ways to achieve this are 1) integrating existed databases and projects, 2) getting professors of different animal group involved to curate the database together, 3) taking advantage of the power of normal people, collecting species images, videos, and other informations from everyone.
-Once there are considerable records, deep learning image recognition could be applied to help scholars and normal people classify difficult samples.
-Somebody did similar things using AntWeb images: FormicID
+1. Establishing a standard global database for all species that includes text descriptions, photos, videos, 3D rendered models, etc. Realistic ways to achieve this are (1) integrating existing databases and projects, (2) involving professors from different animal groups to curate the database together, and (3) leveraging the power of the public to collect species images, videos, and other information from everyone.
+Once there are considerable records, deep learning image recognition could be applied to help scholars and the public classify difficult samples.
+Similar efforts have been made using AntWeb images: FormicID.
+Currently, iNaturalist has made great progress in this area.

-2. Digital organism is a self-replicating computer program that mutates and evolves.
-Although live in digital world, digital organisms share many higer level similarities with real organism, such as parasitism, coevolution, 'junk DNA', using previously evolved building blocks to form new complex features, etc. In terms of potential application, 1) digital evolution might be able to generate a complex system (or digital organism) that can manage more complicated and intelligent tasks than a deep neuron network could do.
-2) from lower level building blocks, we could hope that the digital organism evolve some features that have its counterpart in the real world, such as codon encoding system, centralization of nervous system.
-And we could easily look into details how these features evolved in a computer, which otherwise would be impossible to investigate in the real world.
-3) One of the ultimate purposes of digital evolution study is to build a digital organism that fully represents a real-world cell or organism, in another world, create a real-world life in computer.
-If achieved, every biological or biomedical problem would be solved.
+2. Digital organisms are self-replicating computer programs that mutate and evolve.
+Although they live in a digital world, digital organisms share many higer-level similarities with real organism, such as parasitism, coevolution, 'junk DNA', and using previously evolved building blocks to form new complex features.
+Potential applications include: (1) Digital evolution might be able to generate a complex system (or digital organism) capable of managing more complicated and intelligent tasks than a deep neuron network could; (2) From lower-level building blocks, we could hope that digital organisms evolve some features with counterparts in the real world, such as codon encoding system and centralized nervous system.
+We could easily examine the details of how these features evolved in a computer, which would otherwise be impossible to investigate in the real world.

-Some of the classic work in this field: 1) Karl Sims's Evolved Virtual Creatures 2) Avida (and its predecessor Tierra) 3) Evolving AI Lab
+Some classic works in this field: (1) Karl Sims's Evolved Virtual Creatures (2) Avida (and its predecessor Tierra) (3) Evolving AI Lab